ozen-m/SPT-BatteriesNotIncluded/README.md

 <details>
   <summary>Credits</summary>

-- Thanks to [Jiro](https://forge.sp-tarkov.com/user/32217/jiro) for the existing bundles and especially the original mod!
+- Thanks to [Jiro](https://forge.sp-tarkov.com/user/32217/jiro) for the existing bundles and especially for creating the original mod!
-- Thanks to [Birgere](https://forge.sp-tarkov.com/user/59606/birgere) for allowing me to work on this and for his version of the mod, which made porting and introducing changes easier!
+- Thanks to [Birgere](https://forge.sp-tarkov.com/user/59606/birgere) for allowing me to work on this, and for his version of the mod, which made porting and introducing changes easier!
 </details>

 _**Disclaimer:** I will not be held responsible for any injuries caused by fully depleted batteries, including but not limited to - loss of optics, illumination, night vision, or active hearing.
 Please carry extra batteries._